ablanquart/admuffs/README.md

 ## Hardware

 - Raspberry Pi (any 32/64-bit ARM model with a 40-pin header)
+- USB microphone placed near the TV speakers (for loudness detection and, later, ACR)
 - ANAVI Infrared pHAT (IR LED transmitter + IR receiver).
-Optional butrequired if your TV cannot be controlled via the network/.
-API.
+Optional but required if your TV cannot be controlled via the            network/API.
-- USB microphone placed near the TV speakers (for loudness detection and, later, ACR)
 - Line of sight from the pHAT's IR LED to the TV

 ### Enabling the pHAT's IR transceiver (required, one-time)